niallam22/llm-twin/INSTALL_AND_USAGE.md

 > [!NOTE]
 > If using the cloud version of Qdrant, go to your Qdrant account and cluster to see the same thing as in the local dashboard.

-### Step 3: Populating MongoDB and Qdrant with more data
+### Step 3: Populating Supabase and Qdrant with more data

-To populate MongoDB and VectorDB with ~50 links, run the following command (but first make sure that everything runs smooth):
+To populate the Supabase database and Qdrant VectorDB with ~50 links from `data/links.txt`, run the following command (ensure services are running):

 ```bash
 make local-ingest-data
 ```

-**Note:** To crawl different links, you can change the `data/links.txt` file.
+This command iterates through the links file and calls the `/crawl/link` API endpoint for each.

 ### Step 4: Testing the RAG retrieval step

 Now that our Qdrant vector DB is populated with our data let's test out the RAG retrieval module to see that everything works fine by retrieving some items using a dummy query:

 ```shell
 make local-test-retriever
 ```